 After paid parental leave has been exhausted, employees are entitled to take unpaid leave, per the Fair Work Act 2009.
 This entitlement is typically 12 months, less any Adobe-paid parental and other paid leave taken.
 During this period of unpaid leave, employees may wish to use Keeping in Touch Days.
 These 10 days (which can be taken in half-day or full-day increments) allow you to stay up to date with the workplace or refresh your skills to assist your return to work.
 Visit the Fair Work Ombudsman site for further information regarding unpaid parental leave and Keeping in Touch Days.

-Eligible employees who are considered non-primary caregivers receive four work weeks of fully paid leave.
-The non-primary caregiver can split this time into two blocks of two weeks and must take it within 12 months after the birth or placement of the child.
+Eligible employees who are considered non-primary caregivers receive 16 work weeks of fully paid leave.
+The non-primary caregiver can split this time into two blocks of 8 weeks and must commence and complete this leave within 12 months from the birth or placement of the child.

 Welcome back program

 The Welcome Back program offers resources to employees and managers, to facilitate a seamless transition back to work.
 The program is available to APAC employees returning from an extended leave of absence of more than three calendar months (90 days).
 Read the Welcome Back program guide [PDF] for more information, then complete the request form [PDF].